donalmathew/playwright-trainer-feedback/tests/with-tutorail.md

 This suite covers the core functionality of your dashboard.
 When you're ready, say **"next"** for the final suite of test cases focusing on the **Edit Questions Page**.

 ```

+1. Log in.
+2. Navigate to Edit Questions Page.
+3. Click on Dashboard